-- The Center for Human and Earth Restoration receives the 2016 John Chavis Community Legacy Award for the Neighborhood Ecology Corps program.
+The Center for Human and Earth Restoration receives the 2016 John Chavis Community Legacy Award for the Neighborhood Ecology Corps program.

 - NCSU graduate students are working in the community to learn more about green infrastructure opportunities.
 These are projects that use nature to provide community and environmental benefits.
 Email Louie Rivers for more information, or how to be involved.

 - The partnership received a grant from American Rivers and the Pisces Foundation to explore what community members think about stormwater and to install a demonstration rain garden at St. Ambrose Episcopal Church.
 Email Christy Perrin or call her at 919-513-1152 for more information.

-- City of Raleigh Parks, Recreation and Cultural Resources will seek community engagement to develop a master plan for a Wetland Park to surround the existing Walnut Creek Wetland Center.
+- City of Raleigh Parks, Recreation and Cultural Resources is working with community to develop a master plan for a Wetland Park to surround the existing Walnut Creek Wetland Center.

 - City of Raleigh’s Walkable Watershed Plan focuses on ways to improve pedestrian safety and connectivity while reducing flooding and helping local waterways.